MilesMcBain/deplearning/README.md

 ## Future Work
 The plan is to extend this idea to:

-   * A prompt to automatically update and installed required dependencies.
    * Estimation of time until code can run based on analysis of recursive dependencies.